Welcome to Cape 66°

 helpfulness is a precious asset

 We’re business-owners and executives.
 We run businesses across 50 industries and come from the UK, US, and 20 countries.
 Cape 66° provides us with a quality environment in which supporting one another is rewarding and time-efficient.

 Meet one of our UK founding members.
 Simon’s powerful message embodies the philosophy behind Cape 66°.

 Our community is founded on the principle of paying it forward.
 So from day 1 in Cape 66°, a member has access to the support of the entire community.
 We (1) support one another with the challenges of business, (2) develop meaningful relationships, and (3) foster goodwill within a serious and helpful community.

-We interact via the Cape 66° platform which makes our interaction rewarding and time–efficient .
-The Cape 66° team also gets to know every single member personally which maintains the integrity of the community, and allows for personally directing member requests to fellow members best able to assist.
+We interact via the Cape 66° platform which makes our interaction rewarding and time–efficient , and the Cape 66° team gets to know every single prospective-member personally which maintains the integrity of our community.

 A few words from members